datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

 a Git repository.
 Flux will then observe both the repository and the cluster, and keep the desired and actual state in sync.

-### GitHub
+### GitHub Prerequisites

 As we will be using GitHub to store our desired state, we need both a repository and an access token, that Flux can use to obtain the desired state from the given repository.
+Create a new repository for your home lab, or reuse an existing one.

-0. Create a new repository for your home lab, or reuse an existing one.
+We configure Flux to use a specific subdirectory in a repository, so no dedicated repository is needed.

-    We can configure Flux to use a specific subdirectory in an existing repository, so no dedicated repository is needed.
+Then, we create a fine-grained personal access token, the following way:

 1. Go to the [Fine-grained personal access tokens](https://github.com/settings/personal-access-tokens) page.
 1. Click on "Generate new token", and give it a name.
 1. For "Repository Access" choose "Only select repositories", and select the